christian-miljkovic/jarvis/README.md

 #### To-Do
-1. Fix up Cart Item pydantic model for `user/add`
-2. Include fuzzy wuzzy comparator to get the right item for `user/add`
-3. Add to memory using twilio helper for `user/add`
+1. Add cart_item to memory using twilio helper for `user/add`
+2. Create a shopping cart model (maybe)

 #### Run Book for Starting NGROK
 1. `make up`